To say that this pandemic was a game changer for PTOs the past two years is a massive understatement.

 And this is no easy task considering you’re competing with to many other obligations and time commitments.

-That’s one reason why the Membership Master Plan is a top recommended resource.
+That’s one reason why the Parent Involvement Success Kit is a top recommended resource.

 Inside you’ll not only find how to run a membership drive that actually inspires parents to sign up rather than avoiding eye contact with you and running!